Constraints on entry into a Christmas parade divide a Texas town

 “We asked all entries that (they) would not be inconsistent with traditional biblical and family values.
 We did not single out a particular group; we didn’t call a group and say you can’t be in our parade,” Ripple said.

-Ripple said that he is saddened by the division in the community that this controversy has created but stands by the group’s decision.
+Ripple said he is saddened by the division in the community this controversy has created but stands by the group’s decision.